Chevron in talks with Algeria for energy exploration deal - WSJ

 Feb 6 (Reuters) - Chevron Corp CVX.N has opened talks with Algeria to allow the U.S. oil firm to undertake energy exploration in the North African country, the Wall Street Journal reported on Monday.

-Chevron has sent representatives in government relations, security and business development to Algiers, some of whom have met Algerian officials, the report added, citing people familiar with the matter said.
+Chevron has sent representatives in government relations, security and business development to the capital Algiers, some of whom have met Algerian officials in the past two months, the report added, citing people familiar with the matter.

 (Reporting by Mrinalika Roy in Bengaluru; Editing by Rashmi Aich)